Things You’ve Probably Never Cleaned (But Really Should)

 Inside of Dryer and Dryer Vent

-Built-up lint inside dryer cabinets causes more than 15,000 fires every year.
+Built-up dryer lint causes more than 15,000 fires every year.
 Lint escapes through tiny gaps around the edges of the dryer drum and falls into the cabinet, especially when the exhaust vent or vent cap is clogged and airflow is restricted.
 The lint can get ignited by electric heating elements, gas burners or even a spark from the motor, and the flames then travel through the lint-lined exhaust vent.
 Small jobs can be cleaned by hand, but larger issues might require a dryer vent cleaner kit.

 Exposed to the elements year-round, your deck does take a beating.
 Learn how to clean your deck properly and even give it a proper update (in less than eight hours).
 Tools like pressure washers can tackle gross build-up in a hurry, and make for fun time lapse videos.